hex-spell/react-minimalistic-store/README.md

   useStore,
 } = createStore<StoreType>(initialState);

+// Get state
+const { store, setState } = useStore();

 // State mutation
-/*
- mergeStrategy is "deep" by default the "replace" merge strategy overwrites the entire state, only use it if every property of your state is optional */

 function setState(
   newState: Partial<StoreType>,
   config: { mergeStrategy: "deep" | "shallow" | "replace" }
 );
 /*
+ mergeStrategy is "deep" by default the "replace" merge strategy overwrites the entire state, only use it if every property of your state is optional

  newState would be partial of the store state for example, if your store looks like this:
 */